kfitzgerald/dirty-raid/README.md

 - **Twitch Teams integration** – See your live teammates from any of your teams.
 - **Chat Announcements** – Post a chat message or announcement when you start a raid to let any stragglers know where you are going.
 - **Raid Roulette** – Can't decide who to raid?
 No problem, pick one at random.
+- **Channel QR Code** – Meeting IRL friends?
+Share your channel by displaying your QR code!

 ## Screenshots